-Sin Arancel de por Medio - Episode 2 Challenges and Strategies in Latin America in the Face of Trump 2.0
+Sin Arancel de por Medio - Episode 2

+Latin America Facing Trump 2.0 and the New International Order with José Juan Ruiz

 Full Transcript

 Oscar Guinea: Welcome to Sin Arancel de por Medio.

 Today, we have the pleasure of speaking with José Juan Ruiz, President of the Real Instituto Elcano, one of the most influential think tanks in Spain and Europe.
 José Juan has had an outstanding career as an economist, with experience in both the public and private sectors.
 Before his current position at Elcano, he was Chief Economist and Director of the Research Department at the Inter-American Development Bank.
 Throughout his career, he has written on a wide range of topics, from trade policy to monetary policy, including Spain, the European Union, and Latin America.